PythonLinks/awesome-gatemate/README.md

 [Interface Guide for Peripheral Devices with 3.3 V Signaling](https://www.colognechip.com/docs/ug1003-gatemate1-level-shifting-latest.pdf)

+## Videos

+[Novel Architecture for European FPGA](https://underline.io/lecture/34046-novel-architecture-for-european-fpga) An introduction to the GateMate architecture.

 ## Articles

 [Accelerating the Game of Life with the GateMate FPGA: Computing 960 Cells in a Single Clock Cycle](https://www.linkedin.com/pulse/game-life-fpga-40x24-grid-computed-single-clock-cycle-dave-fohrn-ajhxe/) This is a great example of using the GateMate small adders in an innovateive way.

+[Using One and Two Bit Adders](https://forth.pythonlinks.info/using-gatemate-1-and-2-bit-adders) to solve the above game of life calculations.
+Not as efficient a solution, but easy to understand.

 [GateMate FPGA Tool Chain](https://www.adiuvoengineering.com/post/gatemate-fpga-tool-chain)